HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/2023-01-17-11-32-37-image.png" width="512px" title="O3DE Blown Out HDR lighting" alt="over-exposed" data-align="inline">

-This is because the renderer is physically based (PBR), so we are emulating real-world light energy; the renderer is a virtual camera like a DSLR (or your smartphone), and we need the camera to auto-expose the light energy back into a visible range.
+This is because the renderer is physically based (PBR), so we are emulating real-world light energy; the renderer is a virtual camera like a DSLR (or your smartphone), and we need the camera to auto-expose the HDR light energy back into a into the range that looks good and is pleasing to human eyeballs.

 Here are the steps to do that: